zoeyvo/zoeyvo/README.md

 # Hi there 👋
-I'm Zoey Vo (she/her), a software engineer passionate about building clean, scalable web applications leveraging AI to make meaningful impacts on marginalized communities.
+I'm Zoey Vo (she/her), a software engineer passionate about building clean, scalable web applications leveraging AI to make meaningful impacts on local communities.

 ## 🔭 I'm currently working on
+- Building cross-platform mobile apps with React Native and TypeScript and implementing backend services using Firebase/Firestore.
 - Learning about RAG systems, LLMs, and AI agents

 ## 🌱 I'm currently learning
 - Advanced React patterns and performance optimization